-In both the first game, it's revealed that many Protheans attempted to put themselves into stasis to survive, intending to awaken and rebuild the Empire once the Reapers had departed once and for all.
+In the first game, it's revealed that many Protheans attempted to put themselves into stasis to survive, intending to awaken and rebuild the Empire once the Reapers had departed once and for all.
 Unfortunately for the people of Ilos, the Reaper's extermination took centuries to complete, the VI "Vigil" was forced to sacrifice non-essential personnel to maintain the others, to the point where only a dozen remained out of the hundreds put into stasis.

-Javik in Mass Effect 3 was another such Prothean put into stasis on Eden Prime, with the VI "Vendetta" sacrificing the other survivors to maintain his pod.
+Javik in Mass Effect 3 was another such Prothean put into stasis on Eden Prime, with the VI "Victory" sacrificing the other survivors to maintain his pod.
 It got even worse as the damage caused by the Collectors meant that the revival procedure could only be activated manually, causing him to wait over 50,000 years before Shepard awoke him.
 By then, the latest Reaper invasion was already well underway.

-Liara mentions in the third game having refined the Prothean's plan of using their Beacons as a warning, seeding many words with time capsules containing an archive with all galactic information, knowledge of the Reapers and plans for the Crucible weapon, in case the worse should happen and they fail to stop the Reapers.
+Liara mentions in the third game having refined the Protheans' plan of using their Beacons as a warning, seeding many worlds with time capsules containing an archive with all galactic information, knowledge of the Reapers and plans for the Crucible weapon, in case the worse should happen and they fail to stop the Reapers.
 In the Refusal Ending, it's revealed that this did indeed work and allow the next Cycle to defeat the Reapers.

 It's implied that the Protheans may have been responsible for sealing the Charon Relay in ice to intentionally keep Humanity undiscovered and isolated from the rest of the galaxy, possibly to prevent the Reapers discovering them if they had not advanced to the space-age by the next extermination Cycle.
 Or maybe just another ace in the hole if their plans with the Asari fell through.